Dallas protesters arrested for violating curfew, walking on Margaret Hunt Hill Bridge - Up News Info Dallas / Fort Worth - Up News Info

 Soon after that, most of the protesters left, many walking to the Dallas County Courthouse, just outside the curfew restricted area.

-Later, about 100 people walked outside the curfew zone boundary, walked toward Woodall Rogers, and then onto the Margaret Hunt Hill Bridge, where they were greeted by police.
+Later, people walked outside the curfew zone boundary, walked toward Woodall Rogers, and then onto the Margaret Hunt Hill Bridge, where police encountered about 200 protesters.

 Protesters have entered the Woodall Rodgers Highway. @CBSDFW pic.twitter.com/5UAKv02uhN